llobato/docs/docs/other/install-gwms-factory.md

     3. Restart HTCondor and the Factory.

-To **revert** to a previous version of GlideinWMS, you need to restore the *job_queue* files and change back the permissions of the log directories.
+To revert to a version of GlideinWMS lower than 3.5, you need to restore the job_queue files and change back the permissions of the log directories.
 Those operations need to be also performed with both HTCondor and Factory stoppped.

- For detailed instructions see [reference documentation]:  http://glideinwms.fnal.gov/doc.dev/factory/configuration.html#single_user
+ For detailed instructions see [reference documentation](http://glideinwms.fnal.gov/doc.dev/factory/configuration.html#single_user)

 ### Service Activation and Deactivation